 There are no prescribed minimum site sizes for indoor and built facilities.
-However, for obvious reasons the creation of any provision less than recommended design dimensions is not practical.
+Similalrlly, Sprot England provide guidance on site sizes for indoor and built facilities.
+However, For obvious reasons the creation of any provision less than recommended design dimensions is not practical.